Discovered: November 17, 2004

 Symantec Security Response has developed a removal tool to clean the following infections:

 Note: This tool was previously released as a W32.Mydoom@mm removal tool.
-It has been renamed to accomodate the name changes to the W32.Bofra@mm family of threats.
+It has been renamed to accommodate the name changes to the W32.Bofra@mm family of threats.

 What the tool does